 Two Conservatives has an informative post on Lucy Beauchamp’s announcement that she plans to run for the Clerk of the Circuit as an independent.
 In particular, Charles talks about the things the Washington Post article did not say about Beauchamp’s participation in the Republican Party.

 In his latest verbal fiasco, Senate Richard J. Durbin reveals that he knew all along that the Bush administration misused intelligence on Iraq to lead us into war (here).
-“The information we had in the intelligence committee was not the … Continue reading

 Democrats argue Iraqis do not have a cultural heritage conducive to democratic government and that the threat posed by Saddam Hussein could have been contained.
 On the other hand, Republicans believe Saddam Hussein’s connections with terrorists made Hussein too dangerous and that we can reform Iraq as reformed both Japan and Germany.
 Even after four years of struggle, these arguments have continued.
 So a Democrat Congress plans to send President Bush a bill with a time table to withdraw from Iraq (here), and President Bush promises a veto.